skornweiss/covid_protocols_rtd/docs/index.rst

          a.
 Clinical judgement should prevail over any specific lab value

-e. *Rationale*: Clinical reports indicate that rates of bacterial superinfection of COVID19 are low (10-20%), but when present increase mortality risk.
+e. **Rationale:** Clinical reports indicate that rates of bacterial superinfection of COVID19 are low (10-20%), but when present increase mortality risk.
 Anecdotal reports suggest less MRSA superinfection than with influenza.
 Unnecessary antibiotics carry risks of fluid